Zaatari Refugee Camp

 Pearson Fellow Alum

-Daniella Choi, MPP'20, is a consultant with Guidehouse, a leading management consulting firm where she supports state and local governments in New York.
+Daniella Choi, MPP'20, is a delivery leader at Delivery Associates, an organization that partners with government and social sector leaders to help them deliver on their promises and achieve positive social outcomes.
+Previously she was a consultant with Guidehouse, a leading management consulting firm where she supported state and local governments in New York.

 While at Harris Public Policy, Choi worked as a non-profit project manager for the University's Community Programs Accelerator where she advised local non-profits on their strategic vision and coordinated partnerships with various university resources for capacity-building.
 Additionally, she provided research support on affordable housing policy and trends affecting the Woodlawn community for a team at the Harris Policy Labs.
 She also spent a summer with IDinsight, a global impact advisory organization, working on a project in Lusaka, Zambia that aimed to capture and incorporate beneficiaries' preferences and moral views into a philanthropy client's grant-making strategies.